CenterForSpatialResearch/gis_tutorials/15_Downloading_Vector_Data_In_Grasshopper_Using_Elk.md

 ![t15-8.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_15/t15-8.png)

 For some geographies, you can extrude buildings to their heights by right clicking on the `OSM Data` component and clicking on `Create 3D Buildings`.
 A `Bldg` output will be added and you can attach this output to a `Geometry` parameter.
 Your buildings will now be displayed in 3D.

-The advantage to using Elk is the ability to convert OSM data in Grasshopper for display in Rhino, quickly selecting the feature types of your interest.